-The characteristics promoted by the Fund are governance, the environment and social and Societal criteria.
+The characteristics promoted by the Sub-Fund are governance, environmental, social and societal criteria.

-The Fund is managed using ABA (Above and Beyond Analysis), an environmental, social and governance analysis tool developed in-house.
+The Sub-Fund is managed using ABA (Above and Beyond Analysis), an environmental, social and governance analysis tool developed in-house.

-In promoting these characteristics, the Fund will take into account the following ESG factors in particular:
+In promoting these characteristics, the Sub-Fund will take into account the following ESG factors in particular:

-- Environmental: GHG emitters, air pollution, water pollution, water consumption, land use, etc; - Social: Exorbitant CEO compensation, gender inequality, health and safety issues, child labor, etc.; and - Governance: Monitoring of corruption and influence peddling, tax evasion, etc. - Overall ESG quality rating.
+- Environmental: GHG emissions, air pollution, water pollution, water consumption, land use, etc; - Social: Exorbitant CEO remuneration, gender inequality, health and safety issues, child labor, etc; - Governance: Monitoring of corruption and influence peddling, tax evasion, etc. - Overall ESG quality rating.

-Within this framework, for private issuers, the investment process based on stock picking takes into account an internal rating concerning corporate responsibility, based on a non-financial analysis carried out using a tool developed in-house by DNCA Finance, using the "best in universe" method.
+Within this framework, the investment process and resulting stock-picking take into account an internal rating based on corporate responsibility and the sustainable transition of companies based on extra-financial analysis using a proprietary tool developed by the Management Company, with a "best in universe" approach.
 There may be a sector bias.